 Doctoral dissertations in the Faculty of Social Sciences

 The examination of doctoral dissertations is a two-stage process: first, dissertations are examined in a preliminary examination, and then, in a public examination.
-After the public examination, the Faculty Council approves and grades, or rejects, the dissertation based on its expertise and on the documents compiled during the examination process.

 The Rector has decided on the new requirements from 26 August 2024.